noryon/BARWidgets/README.md

   <img src="images/gui.png" width="400" alt="GUI">
 </p>

-This widget presents an interface that allows players to **draw, save, load and markup layouts** directly in-game.
+This widget presents an interface that allows players to draw, save, load, edit and markup layouts directly in-game.
+You can create areas that will be automatically merged in a single contour, or you can draw each line individually.
+You can create your own layout, save and load it at any time anywhere, with options to rotate, invert, edit and merge the layout.

 [How to Install a Widget?](#how-to-install-a-widget)

 ### DISCLAIMERS
 It's not a lightweight widget (by widget standards); if your computer struggles with performance — especially memory — this widget might cause some stutters; even if you have plenty of memory, this widget can reach the memory treshold allowed by Spring Engine, which force garbage collection at 1.2GB, specially while using big layouts.
 I don't know if the memory is shared between all widgets or just one, but either way, you've been warned.

 > ⚠️ This widget **might use file reading and writing** from your computer for saving/loading layouts.
+For clarity:
-> The Spring Engine (as far as I know) **does not allow a widget to access files outside the widget directory** for obvious security reasons.
-Performance wise, disk will be used only when a file is writen or read to save layouts and this widget configuration .
+> - The Spring Engine **does not allow a widget to access files outside the widget directory** for obvious security reasons.
+> - Performance wise, disk will be used only when a file is writen or read to save layouts and this widget configuration.

 > This was made with **AI assistance**, if you think this is unholy, don't use this widget.